-Music - Guitar Grade 10
+Music - Guitar

-Grade 10OpenThis course emphasizes the creation and performance of music at a beginner level.
+Open This course emphasizes the creation and performance of music at a beginner level.
 Students will develop musical literacy skills and performance skills on acoustic guitar.
 Students will develop an understanding of musical terminology and the foundation of theory and apply these concepts in a range of activities.
 Collaborative activities in sectionals and full ensemble work will be a major focus in this class.
-Students will learn how to read musica and finger pick melody as well as shaping chords.
+Students will learn how to read music and finger pick melody as well as shaping chords.
 Solo and collaborative work will be major focuses in this course.

-Prerequisite: None, but AMI101 is recommended.
+Prerequisite: None.
 Students should have their own guitars.